fastestmk/Convoy/README.md

 ## Features
     Share and replay posts.
     Search for users and titles.
-    Users can edit their profile.
-    Rest-Api (you can get the post contents)
+    Users can edit their profile(name,surname,email and password) Rest-Api (you can get the post contents)